 Degree of selective attention may vary depending on people, and some people have low attention levels, particularly if they have certain learning disorders.
 Conditions like attention deficit hyperactivity disorder (ADHD) can make it challenging for students to stay appropriately focused and any distractions may make a student lose focus.
 It’s hard for the ADHD child to remain in touch with a single thing, though at times they can also exhibit hyper focus.

 In a slightly different fashion, those with forms of autism can have focus difficulties too, though principally the difficulty has to do with selection.
 Autism is sometimes described as receiving “all channels” on the radio station, where the person is possibly paying attention to nearly everything.
 Trying to filter out most of the channels to pay attention to one thing is often the challenge of those with disorders on the autism spectrum; in other words, they can’t tune in to a single channel and are flooded with too many choices.

-There are many other potential conditions that may inhibit selective attention.
+There are many other potential conditions that may inhibit attention of this type.
 Poor sleep makes people more easy to distract, and shift workers in particular can have this problem.
 Any form of brain injury can also reduce attention level, too.

 One way in which the concept of selective attention is used out of the cognitive and learning fields is in advertisement.
 When advertisers craft ads, they have to try to do so in ways that will draw in people to watch them.
 A number of things might be employed, as for instance appealing to certain age groups with visuals, music, or other, that are most likely to get noticed.
 This a challenging job given the many potential distractions that may be occurring in a person’s home when the TV is on, but there are clearly some advertisers quite skilled at grabbing the attention of desired audiences and holding it for a few seconds.